seiyria/drakkar/_other/misc-facts.md

 * Most lairs can see through Limited Invisibility (liminv).

+* Any plate armor intended for use with fighter-type classes (Lorsulan Plate, Leviathan Fullplate, etc) will cut outgoing psionic damage.

 ## Quirks

 * Innate Armor, when 100/100, adds as much AC as the Paladin Nameless Lord Armor.